zmoitier/Asymptotic_metacavity/README.md

 to compute the 64 resonances for the circular cavity with permittivity eps.

-### data
+### Data

 The folder `data` contains computed resonances and modes for the circular metamaterial cavity.
-The data can be obtained by excuting the codes in the folder `Compute resonances`.
+The data can be obtained by executing the codes in the folder `Compute resonances`.

 ### Resonances